dymmond/esmerald/docs/scheduler/scheduler.md

 [ImproperlyConfigured](../exceptions.md#improperlyconfigured).

 !!!
 Note
-    This is for representation and explanation purposes as the Scheduler cannot be instantiated, instead, expects parameters being sent upon creating an Esmerald application.
+    This is for representation and explanation purposes as the EsmeraldScheduler cannot be instantiated, instead, expects parameters being sent upon creating an Esmerald application.

 ```python hl_lines="4"